Jonathan2251/lbd/source/otherinst.rst

 These DAGs translation in some steps of optimization can be displayed by the graphic tool of Graphviz which supply useful information with graphic view.
 Logic instructions support will come after arithmetic section.
-In spite of llvm backend handle the IR only, we get the IR from the corresponding C operators with designed C example code.
+In spite of that llvm backend handle the IR only, we get the IR from the corresponding C operators with designed C example code.
-Through compiling with C code, readers can know exactly what C statements are handled with each chapter's appending code.
+Through compiling with C code, readers can know exactly what C statements are handled by each chapter's appending code.
 Instead of focusing on classes relationship in this backend structure of last chapter, readers should focus on the mapping of C operators and llvm IR and how to define the mapping relationship of IR and instructions in td.
 HILO and C0 register class are defined in this chapter.
-Readers will know how to handle other register classes beside general purpose register class, and why need them, from this chapter.
+Readers will know how to handle other register classes beside general purpose register class, and why they are needed, from this chapter.

 Arithmetic
 -----------